-The Act provides for two categories of lawyers for children-the child's attorney and the best interests attorney-but does not endorse the dual role category of attorney/guardian ad litem.13
+The Act provides for two categories of lawyers for children-the child's attorney and the best interests attorney-but does not endorse the dual role category of attorney/guardian ad litem.13 The child's attorney is in a traditional attorney-client relationship with the child and is

 12Recognizing the need for legal representation for children in abuse and neglect proceedings, a federal district court held that appointment of counsel was required as a matter of procedural due process under the Georgia Constitution.
 See Kenny A. ex rel.
 Winn v.
 Perdue, 356 F. Supp.
 2d 1353 (N.D.
 Ga.
 2005).
-Moreover, federal law has long authorized the discretionary appointment of counsel for Indian children subject to the Indian Child Welfare Act.
-See 25 U.S.C. § 1912(b).